 Hearing people speak is only the beginning.
 Try to hear in between the lines, the things that aren’t said as well as the things that are.

 When you listen, actively listen.
 Show you are listening.
 Paraphrase their words back to them.
 Say things like, “If I understand you correctly, you mean …” and “Do you mean, from what you are saying that…” When you are talking with them, look at them.
-Don’t check emails on your computer behind your desk or look around the room while they are with you.
+Don’t check emails on your computer behind your desk, don’t direct stray glances at your smartphone, and don’t look around the room while they are with you.
 In fact, sit with them across a table so you are directly facing them.
 Ask them straight out: “Do you think I listen enough to what you are saying?”
 Give them your complete attention.

 If you are still not getting anywhere with the problem person, you can try the direct approach recommended by Susan Scott, one of the best HR consultants in the United States, and the best-selling author of Fierce Conversations.
 She says to set up a meeting with a problem person, saying:

-Then at the meeting she advises letting the other person do most of the talking.
+Then at the meeting let the other person do most of the talking, is her advice.
 Ask them to describe the issue that is most important to them: “What is the most important thing you and I should be talking about?”
 Ask them, “What is the current impact of this on you?” and “Who or what else is being affected?”
 Probe further; ask “What else?” at least three times.
 Listen carefully to what they say.
 Don’t worry about silences; just wait for the other person to resume.
 If you do most of the talking you learn little about the other person that you didn’t know already.

 Ask what they feel about the situation: “When you consider these impacts, what do you feel?”
 Such meetings are usually quite tense as the other person will have deep emotions about the problem.
 Only when you get them to disclose their feelings will they realize the emotional price involved.